waimea-ammacintosh/Level-2-programming-assesment/docs/test-results.md

 ![Coin input test](captures/CoinNum.gif)

 The program worked as expected.
 When I entered the in bound numbers, it allowed it to pass, and it did not allow out of bound or non-integer inputs.
+This is what I expected to happen and my program easily handled the invalid errors

 ---